-- Psychology is the scientific study of human mental life and behaviour.
+Psychology is the scientific study of mental life and behaviour.
 It involves areas such as Brain and Behaviour, Social Psychology, Cognitive Psychology, Developmental Psychology and Psychological Research Methods.

-- Choose 1 other subject or Critical Skills
+- Choose 1 other Science subject from Biology, Chemistry, Computer Science, Engineering Science or Experimental Physics

 - Psychology as a Single Major subject